osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/PI-to-OCS/PI-to-OCS-Data-Transfers/transfer-data-to-ocs.md

 #### Procedure

-1. On the Explicit PI Points tab, select the PI points you wish to remove in the `Explicit PI Points pane`.
+1. On the **Explicit PI Points** tab, select the PI points you wish to remove.
 2. Click the **Remove # Selected Items** button.

    ![](../../images/remove-selected-pts.png)